AgnirvaSpace/NASAspaceappsOpenMarketPlaceSol/README.md

 # Instructions:

 1) Up the RC service by going into the back-end folder and running the following command: "docker-compose up -d"
-2) Run the python script (with your API key in the code)
+2) Run the python script (with your API key in the code) to get your bot running

 # High-Level Summary:
 In the current world, with an abundancy of fake resumes & certificates/credentials, there exists 2 problems: 1) The genuine profiles get drowned out in a sea of fakes 2) The onus of weeding through the hundreds of profiles falls on the project providers This problem arises due to: 1) Most profiles/resumes being copied from a common template (all resumes/profiles are homogenized).
 This problem is only an exasperated by the fact that: 2) Most fake certificates, and achievements of skill, look the same as the genuine ones (no credibility) Our solution aims to solve this issue by introducing a system that automatically signs and ensures every entry, every certificate issued on the database is digitally signed and stored in a secure registry, while making this open source and interoperable with nearly any data format/schema (via the use of Sunbird-RC)